GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 spatialize the sounds within a set of speakers.
 The sound itself is sent from the DAW to *SpatGRIS* via *BlackHole*.

-Don\'t need/want to read the manual?
+Don't need/want to read the manual?
 Here are the basic steps to spatialize a stereo track on a 64-output audio interface.

 NOTE: Adjust the Buffer size to the same value in both your DAW and